Scaling Multi Agent Reinforcement Learning for Underwater Acoustic Tracking via Autonomous Vehicles: METHOD

-Following \cite{gallici2024simplifyingdeeptemporaldifference}, we found that normalizing the entire network with LayerNormalization greatly improves stability and performances.
+Following \cite{Gallici25simplifying}, we found that normalizing the entire network with LayerNormalization greatly improves stability and performances.

-\subsection{Curriculum Learning}
+\subsubsection{Curriculum Learning}

 Taking advantage of our Transformer-based architecture, we employ curriculum learning to progressively learn Multi-Agent policies starting from a Single-Agent policy (see \autoref{fig:curr_learning}).
 We begin with a large pre-training phase in which we train a single agent to maximize the \textbf{tracking} reward described in \autoref{sec:environment} with respect to an erratic-moving fast target (0.6x of its speed).
-We train for $1^{10}$ timesteps, corresponding to 1.5 days of compute (that would take months in Gazebo).
+We train for $10^{10}$ timesteps, corresponding to 1.5 days of compute (that would take months in Gazebo).
 In this phase, we maintain a short horizon (128 steps) before resetting the environment, as it significantly aids learning.
 The resulting policy is able to track a fast target with an error below 35m, but it fails to generalize to longer horizons.
-We therefore fine-tune the policy in progressively longer episodes (256, 512, and 1024 steps) for $1^{8}$ timesteps, until we observe that the policy can perfectly track a fast target for more than 10k steps, corresponding to more than 3 days of real-time tracking.
+We therefore fine-tune the policy in progressively longer episodes (256, 512, and 1024 steps) for $10^{8}$ timesteps, until we observe that the policy can perfectly track a fast target for more than 10k steps, corresponding to more than 3 days of real-time tracking.

 From this horizon-invariant base model, we transition to a multi-agent phase, where we fine-tune the policy for cooperative tasks.
-In particular, we consider two scenarios: (1) $n$ agents tracking $n$ targets, where we use the \textbf{follow} reward, and (2) $n$ agents tracking one very fast target (0.8x of their velocity), maximizing the same \textbf{tracking} reward used in the single-agent phase.
-Given that these two scenarios pose different cooperation and credit assignment problems, we reset the Critic parameters and maintain separate sets of fine-tuned agents for the two multi-agent fine-tuning branches, resulting in a final \textbf{multi-target follow model} and a\textbf{ multi-robot tracking model}.
-In both cases, we fine-tune the model to cooperate with progressively more agents (5 and 3 at maximum, respectively) for a maximum $2^{9}$ timesteps.
+The actor parameters are preserved from the single-agent phase and shared across all agents; adding a new agent simply corresponds to instantiating another copy of the same TransformerAgent with identical weights.
+In particular, we consider two scenarios: (1) $n$ agents tracking $n$ targets, using the \textbf{follow} reward, and (2) $n$ agents tracking one very fast target (0.8x of their velocity), maximising the same \textbf{tracking} reward used in the single-agent phase.
+When transitioning from the single-agent to the multi-agent setting, we reset the \emph{critic parameters once}, since the value function must now estimate joint returns under coordination and credit assignment effects that were absent in the single-agent case.
+We then maintain separate multi-agent fine-tuning branches (one per scenario), without further parameter resets as the team size increases.
+In both cases, the episode horizon remains fixed during this phase, and we fine-tune the model to cooperate with progressively more agents (5 and 3 at maximum, respectively) for a maximum of $2^{9}$ timesteps.